British patents listed by patent number

 30551896Falling plate camera and shutter.

-Falling plate camera (Jackson's patents), Improved Rapid
+Falling plate camera (Jackson's patents), Improved Rapid, Falling plate camera (Jackson's patents)

-30691871Describes a folding bellows camera where the baseboard is in three parts, outer two parts fold up to cover the rear and front standards.
+30691871Describes a folding bellows camera where the baseboard is in three parts, the outer two parts fold up to cover the rear and front standards.

 Stillman, William James